 What if You Pass the Chapter 7 Means Test?

 Just because you passed the Means Test does not necessarily mean you have to file for Chapter 7 bankruptcy.
 Before you make this life and credit changing decision, it is best to talk to a qualified bankruptcy attorney.
 Your attorney may offer some alternatives to filing bankruptcy, which could save you a lot of money and grief.
 Filing for bankruptcy should be your last resort and definitely not a decision to take lightly.

 What if You Don't Pass the Chapter 7 Means Test?

 If you don't pass the Means Test, it means you will have to file for Chapter 13 bankruptcy instead.
-CH 13 requires you to make monthly payments to your creditors over 3-5 years and these payments are monitored by the court.
-There are a lot of other advantages to Chapter 13 and we have a great article going over all of these points here.
+CH 13 requires you to make monthly payments to your creditors over 3 to 5 years and these payments are monitored by the court.
+You can also read all about other advantages to Chapter 13.

 Again, before you decide to file for CH 13 bankruptcy, it is best to get legal advice from a qualified bankruptcy attorney.